 5. Include oily fish up to twice a week

-Eat oily fish up to twice a week or more regularly if you have a history of heart problems.
-Omega-3 fats found in oily fish can help lower harmful blood triglycerides, and include herring, mackerel, pilchards, sardines, salmon, trout and fresh tuna.
+Eat two portions (140g each) of oily fish per week, or more regularly if you have a history of heart problems.
+This is because the omega-3 fatty acids found in oily fish may help lower harmful blood triglycerides.
+Varieties to choose include herring, mackerel, pilchards, sardines, trout and fresh tuna.

 Try these oily fish recipes: